 Sometimes when I feel “down”, I think my family is better off without me and my problems.
 I know this is not true, but I can’t help feel like that at times.
 I have given them a copy of your article and asked them to read it.
 I think what makes all of this so difficult, is the fact that if you look at me, I look perfectly “normal” but I’m not.

 “Stephanie’s” tragic story reveals the enormous life-changing differences that can result from destroying the inner-ear hearing and balance mechanisms in just one ear (and its even worse if it happens in both ears).

-Therefore, if you’ve had a stapedectomy where a metal prosthesis was put in your middle ear, do not ever allow an MRI to be done on your body.
-Some of the prostheses used in stapedectomies are now made of plastic.
+Therefore, if you’ve had a stapedectomy where a magnetic metal prosthesis was put in your middle ear, do not ever allow an MRI to be done on your body.
+Some of the prostheses used in stapedectomies are now made of plastic or real bone or titanium.
 If that is your situation, having an MRI shouldn’t be a problem, but check with your ear doctor to be sure.